Generic name: nitroprusside [ nye-troe-PRUS-ide ]

-Follow your doctor's instructions about any restrictions on food, beverages, activity, or other medications.
+Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Nitroprusside side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-confusion, ringing in your ears;
+headache, confusion, ringing in your ears;

-numb or cold feeling in your arms and legs; or
+a numb or cold feeling in your arms and legs; or

-Less serious side effects may include:
+Common side effects of nitroprusside may include:

-warmth, redness, or tingly feeling under your skin;
+flushing (sudden warmth, redness, or tingly feeling); or

-irritation around the IV needle.
+bruising or irritation around the IV needle.